My Journey to Clean Eating

 I’ve been on the anti-inflammatory diet for about five months now while it hasn’t cured my endometriosis or made me shed 20 pounds, I have peace of mind knowing I don’t put harmful ingredients into my body anymore.
 I have the occasional taco bell slipup like anybody else (is there anything yummier than nacho fries??), and I haven’t been able to quit drinking soda but I’ve come such a long way from thinking what I used to eat was actually healthy.

 If you’re in the situation I was in a year ago and want to know more about what clean eating actually means, let me start you off with this: please read the labels on products.
 Know what’s actually going into your body by taking a look at the back of each box, can, jar, or carton.
 We’re so lucky to be living in today’s time because food has so much variety and options.
 There are clean swaps for almost every food that’s not traditionally healthy, and there are so many ways to easily substitute meals or recipes to make them healthy.
-Here are two accounts I follow below that have helped me SO much with understanding that.
+Here are three accounts I follow below that have helped me SO much with understanding that.

 - Jen Smiley from Wake Up and Read the Labels.
 Her Instagram page is filled with the most helpful tips and facts about the food industry that will blow. your. mind